 “We are hopeful the result will help level the playing field for mobile browsers like Firefox, and to foster openness that creates and sustains competition and innovation.”

 We won’t suddenly lose the ability to use Google apps, access the Play Store, or enjoy Android.

 It’s these firms and many more that sense a considerable opportunity here.
 European consumer organisation BEUC tweeted that it agrees with the assessment that Google abuses its power, and this, “restriction of competition hurts European consumers.”

 Not everyone is on the side of choice, with many of the hundreds responding to Vestager on Twitter questioning the decision.
 This professor and former European Union think tank member argues, like Pichai, that Android promotes competition, lowers prices, and avoids the Apple walled-garden scenario.
 Are they wrong?
-Yes.
-When has competition been a bad thing?
+A little, because for consumers, competition is never a bad thing.

-Perhaps Samsung, HTC, Sony, LG, or any other companies may decide to release a phone with Amazon’s Fire OS, or even produce and release a device with their own Android alternative.
+For example Samsung, HTC, Sony, LG, or any other companies could decide to release a phone with Amazon’s Fire OS, or even produce and release a device with their own Android alternative.
 Like Tizen once was for Samsung.
-All of the above will still also carry on using Android — because why wouldn’t they — but we could see the scourge of bloatware increase with such freedom.
-But that’s what the uninstall option is for, and they’re going to get hammered for doing it in reviews too.
+All of the above will still also carry on using Android — because why wouldn’t they — but they may see it as an opportunity to create alternative revenue streams.